ashatch/wallet-recover/README.md

 From these words, this tool generates addresses and then checks the current balance for that address.

+Place the words, separated by spaces in a text file.
+Be careful with this - be sure you remove this file properly afterwards.
+Don't _just_ delete it.
+Wipe it properly using secure wiping tools.

 # Prerequisites

 You'll need a JVM to run this and the ability to run _maven_ as per below.